 Getting around the lake for the local community and cargo (and some adventurous tourists!) is the Ilala, a huge boat which services the lake side villages from Monkey Bay in the south to Karonga in the north, including Likoma Island towards the Mozambique border.

-A well-established small hotel on the northern shores of Lake Malawi.
+A well-established small hotel on the western shores of Lake Malawi.

 Makuzi Beach is a small lodge on the northern shores of Lake Malawi.